xuserv/iBeatConAndroid/README.md

 * 140318 - Add Socket Timed out. (@xuserv)
 * 140319 - Add Screen Size Detect Feature, Turntable is now complete, Start button added but not gonna work. (@xuserv)
 * 140320 - Turntable is now *fully* functional!
 Start button is now works!
 Start button available only on Tablet.
 (Thx to @Harunene) (@xuserv)
-* 140320-a - Fix Screen Size Detect Problem and Start button appear on 2P Mode and Key-only Mode (not yet on Phone.) (@xuserv)
+* 140320-a - Fix Screen Size Detect Problem and Start button appear on 2P Mode and Keyonly Mode (not yet on Phone.) (@xuserv)
 * 140322 - Change IP Input Text Box as Phone (in Settings) (@xuserv)
 * 140322-a - Add Force Fullscreen Mode Feature (@xuserv)
 * 140323 - Remove Force Fullscreen Mode and Replace Automatic Fullscreen Feature, No Longer Support Under 4.0 (@xuserv)